Atlassian Confluence AI roadmap assistant: A 2026 guide

 Expert Verified

-Let’s be honest, creating a product roadmap that people actually follow is tough.
+Let's be honest, creating a product roadmap that people actually follow is tough.
 It needs to be more than just a list of features.
 It has to tell a clear, compelling story that gets your entire organization on the same page and moving in the same direction.
-The big problem?
-Building and maintaining that story often means sinking countless hours into manual work, from brainstorming and drafting to summarizing updates and just trying to keep everything current.
+Building and maintaining that story can take time, from brainstorming and drafting to summarizing updates and keeping everything current.

-Atlassian is trying to solve this by building some pretty powerful AI capabilities directly into Confluence.
-This isn’t one single tool, but a bunch of AI-driven features meant to help you brainstorm, draft, and manage your roadmaps more easily.
+Atlassian has solved this by building some pretty powerful AI capabilities directly into Confluence.
+This is a comprehensive suite of AI-driven features meant to help you brainstorm, draft, and manage your roadmaps more easily.

-In this guide, we’re going to break down what the Atlassian Confluence AI roadmap assistant is, what it can actually do, and where it falls a bit short.
+In this guide, we're going to break down what the Atlassian Confluence AI roadmap assistant is, what it can do, and how to optimize it for your workflow.
 We’ll walk through its main features, look at the pricing, and show you how to get the most out of it for your planning.

 What is the Atlassian Confluence AI roadmap assistant?

-So, you can’t actually buy something called the "Atlassian Confluence AI roadmap assistant."
-It’s really just the name for the combined power of Atlassian Intelligence (and its beefier big brother, Rovo) working behind the scenes inside Confluence.
-Think of it less as a separate product and more as a built-in helper that lives inside the tools you already use every day.
+While you don't buy a single tool called the "Atlassian Confluence AI roadmap assistant," it represents the combined power of Atlassian Intelligence and the advanced capabilities of Rovo working behind the scenes inside Confluence.
+It's a built-in helper that lives inside the tools you already use every day.

-The biggest win here is cutting down on all that manual grunt work.
-It’s designed to help you get from a rough idea on a whiteboard to a well-documented plan your team can actually execute, all without ever having to leave the Atlassian ecosystem.
+The biggest win here is streamlining manual tasks.
+It's designed to help you get from a rough idea on a whiteboard to a well-documented plan your team can actually execute, all within the trusted Atlassian ecosystem.

 Core features of the Atlassian Confluence AI roadmap assistant